nickcdryan/ticketworld/README.md

 This approach generates datasets with **minimal errors** and **maximum consistency** while creating genuinely challenging multi-hop reasoning scenarios that require effective tool use and lookup capabilities.

+In addition, this setup allows for the generation of new, fresh batches of ticket data.
+This helps mitigate overfitting, data contaimnation, and staleness often seen on static train and test sets, similar to [FreshStack](https://fresh-stack.github.io/).

 ## 🚀 Setup & Installation

 ### Prerequisites